What is Layer 2 (L2) Bridging?

 A Layer 2 (L2) Bridge allows connectivity between a logical switch (VXLAN based) and a VLAN based portgroup on vDS that shares the same IP address space i.e VMs connected to VXLAN and distributed portgroup are on same subnet.

-A possible use cases for this scenario can be, an application server on a logical switch need to access a database server connected to the physical network or a customer wants to extend their application to the cloud but wants to keep certain components on-site and because its legacy application it cannot be re-IP’d or any other constraint.
+A possible use cases for this scenario can be, an application server on a logical switch need to reach a database server connected to the physical network or a customer wants to extend their application to the cloud but wants to keep certain components on-site and because its legacy application it cannot be re-IP’d or any other constraint.

 Prior to NSX version 6.2, it was not possible to bridge a Logical Switch that was connected to a Distributed Logical Router: for that scenario it was required to connect the Logical Switch directly to an Edge Gateway.